AntonovAlexander/catalogue_perf_mechs/README.md

 SCPS formulations:

-* **relaxation** – decoupling, removing the interlocks between requests.
+* **relaxation** – reduction of coupling/interlocks between requests.
 Contains four subcategories:
 	* **overlapping** – decoupling of initiation of new request processing with completion of previous requests;
 	* **distribution** – partitioning of workload in loosely dependent parts;
 	* **reordering** – relaxation of ordering constraints, forwarded/deferred execution;